-Another year has come to pass.
-With everyone making lists around this time of year it’s important not to forget a very important list that many people take for granted.
-If you read the post title you already know what I’m talking about, passwords.
-These days more and more of our lives are spent on line and we rely heavily on passwords to confirm our identities.
-Everything from your twitter account to your bank account requires a password and if you’re not practicing good password security you could be in serious trouble.
+If you read the post title you already know what we are talking about, passwords.
+These days more and more of our lives are spent online and we rely heavily on passwords to confirm our identities.
+Everything from your social media accounts to your bank account requires a password and if you’re not practicing good password security you could be in serious trouble.
 The three main aspects of a good password policy are as follows:

 - Change your passwords often